 Is subcutaneous fat bad for you?
 The answer might depend.
 This type of fat can help provide padding to protect muscles and bones, serve as insulation to regulate body temperature, and function as a passageway for nerves and blood vessels.

 However, the presence of too much subcutaneous fat can place a person at risk for serious health conditions like heart disease, stroke, type 2 diabetes, and some types of cancers.
 Additionally, a high amount of subcutaneous fat usually indicates the presence of visceral fat—which surrounds organs and can lead to a host of issues.

 People looking to shed subcutaneous fat usually find the most success through strenuous exercise and an optimized diet.

 Burning more calories than you eat through strength training, swimming, running, or cycling are sound ways to start losing subcutaneous fat.
 Fat-burning diets should focus on lean proteins, fruits, and vegetables while staying away from excess sugar and salt.

-While some types of fat are considered healthy, visceral fat is not beneficial.
-This type of fat is stored within the abdominal cavity, which means it settles close to organs like the stomach and liver.
+There are some healthy fats, but visceral fat is not one of them.
+Your body stores this type of fat within the abdominal cavity.
+Consequently, it settles close to organs like the stomach and liver.
 Visceral fat can also build up in the arteries and contribute towards serious health issues.